Sighillrob/CloudEngine/README.md

 CloudEngine is a pure Python django stack.
 Each backend service is plugged in as django app.
 Each service should be independently pluggable and usable except the core services.
 Currently some of the services are tightly coupled.
+CloudEngine currently runs on gunicorn server and hence runs only on UNIX environments.
 CloudEngine uses the excellent [gevent-socketio][gevent-socketio] library for implementing real time communication channels, which are the basis of current push notifications system. gevent-socketio is the python port of the popular [socket.io][socket.io] library.